 A GP may send off a sample of your poo for tests to check if you have giardiasis.

-It's treated with antibiotics for a few days.
+It's treated with antibiotics.
 Your symptoms should stop in about a week, but they can sometimes last longer.

 Go back to a GP if you still have symptoms a week after starting treatment.